 Please check with contacts and local media for reports of protests and avoid them where possible.

-The capacity of the British Embassy to assist in times of crisis may be limited.
+The British Embassy no longer registers British nationals in Sudan and the capacity of the British Embassy to help in times of crisis may be limited.
 You should consider your own travel arrangements carefully and make sure you have up-to-date travel documents and visas in case you need to leave at short notice.
+In case of a crisis this page outlines the precautions you should take and the help and support the British Embassy can provide.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.